pearlbea/pokedex-exercise/README.md

     In its current state, the app's page load performance is fine.
 However, if it grows larger and more complex, some chanages could help it remain performant:

-    * We could paginite the initial request for the Pokemon list so that initially fetch only the item that are visible before scrolling.
+    * We could paginate the initial request for the Pokemon list so that we fetch only the items that are visible before scrolling.
 Then we could request the rest of the list without blocking the initial rendering.
 (This could have an impact on search functionality that would need handling.)
     * Assuming that that design for the list items becomes more complex, we could use a virtual list to delay rendering Pokemon further down on the list until the user starts to scroll.
     * To improve the loading of the details section, it might make sense to combine the two network requests -- to get the species and the evolution chain -- into a single request.
     * We could also consider server-rendering the app with the initial Pokemon list embedded into the HTML.
 This could improve the intial page load time and would also enhance SEO.